 Halifax has festivals all throughout the year and these events really come to a pinnacle over the summer.
 It seems that there’s some major event happening in Halifax every single weekend over the summer.
 Perhaps best of all, for those traveling to Halifax on a budget, most of the festivals are free!
 Or they at least have a free component.

-Perhaps one of the biggest festivals of the year is the Jazz Festival.
+Perhaps one of the biggest festivals of the year is the Halifax Jazz Festival.
 It does have modest entrance fees for some of the more notable performances.
 Yet it still maintains many free concerts throughout the four-day annual event.
-But Sunday is the day to go, because that’s the free day for the Jazz Festival.
-On Sunday, even the main stage remains complimentary to enter for a jam session.
+But Sunday is the day to go because that’s the free day for the Jazz Festival.
+On Sunday, even the main stage remains complimentary to watch a jam session.

 Halifax’s most popular free annual summer events include: